1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 Kanban boards are an effective and helpful tool for keeping your group on track when working on a project.
 They work by taking a bunch of issues and splitting them into different sections.
 Issues are problems or objectives that you need to complete in your code.

 Imagine it like a bunch of sticky notes.
 Each sticky note has a goal written on it.
 You then place it onto a board with different sections to show how far the sticky notes are to completion.
-This is what a kanban board is
+This is what a kanban board is.